MonetDB/MonetDB/buildtools/doc/HowToRelease.rst

 - A release is a major time investment of several people.
 Cooperation of all developers is essential to live up to our charter: to deliver state-of-the-art database technology to the community.
+- In particular, a new release should not be worse than any previous one, i.e., all features and tests that did work before (and are still supported) must still work flawlessly with the new release.
 - Strictly adhere to bug fixes and feature updates.
 Nothing is a bug fix unless it is covered by a bug report.
 - Remember that after every release there will be uncountable